ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/V1eYniJ0Rnk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<figcaption>The raw observation (96, 96, 3) - the resized observation (64, 64, 3) - the learnt latent variables (32,)</figcaption>
+<figcaption>DQN playing Atari Breakout</figcaption>
 </center>

 I had no way of knowing that the algorithm I was watching would be one I implement four times, or that I would teach the mechanics of DQN and it's evolution into Rainbow over twenty times.

 ### AlphaGo Zero

-The second was AlphaGo Zero.
+The second paper is AlphaGo Zero.
 The publication of AlphaGo Zero in October 2017 came out after I had taught my course on reinforcement learning twice.

 <center>
 	<img src="/assets/world-models/Zero_act_learn.png">